TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:20:38 EDT 2023

 While I've mentioned that Interstate has really picked up its public profile recently, Interstate isn't really the FHWA typeface.
 Tobias Frere-Jones got a lot of attention for Interstate because the edits he made were very subtle, yet somehow made the font tolerable for more than 12 characters at a time.

-Clearview, on the other hand, was in use for advertising years before it ever appeared along the highway-most notably by megalith AT&T. I liked the old, ugly FWHA face because it was so odd and idiosyncratic.
+Clearview, on the other hand, was in use for advertising years before it ever appeared along the highway-most notably by megalith AT&T. I liked the old, ugly FWHA typeface because it was so odd and idiosyncratic.
 It was like watching a David Bowie in his "androgynous alien" days-no mistaking it for anything else, let alone a sweeping corporate rebranding.

 FWHA's cold formlessness was also nice because it didn't encourage you to interact.
 One of Steve Jobs' most persistent design maxims is that products need to be anthropomorphic; it makes people want to engage with them.